 An interesting question!

-One answer would be, in different ways, on different days.
-How we experience trance is state dependent, meaning whatever state of mind you are in, it can influence the depth, intensity and duration of the trance experience.
-Essentially, I see it as reaching that nebulous state that exists between emotion and cognition.
+How we experience the hypnotic trance is state-dependent, meaning whatever state of mind you are in, it can influence the depth, intensity, and duration of any trance experience.
+Essentially, I see it as reaching that nebulous state that exists in what is termed sleep states and consequently creating a bridge between the world of emotion and cognition!

 We are primarily emotional beings and secondly cognitive ones.
-We have to make conscious sense of our subconscious processes and much of life's difficulty comes from our subjective interpretation of feeling.
+We have to make conscious sense of our subconscious processes, even though we have no idea what they actually are, and much of life's difficulty comes from our conscious and non-conscious subjective interpretations of life's feelings.
 One may say "I feel a little apprehensive," another, "I feel terrified."
 Our linguistic ability to describe feelings accentuates a direct communication (external and internal) between our understanding of words and the inherent implication at the level of emotion.
 This simply means there is a link between our words and our emotional understanding of them; the same goes for facial expression!
 Since emotion elicits cognition and cognition elicits emotion, there is an interface between the two.
-Some scientists believe this to involve a part of the brain called the striatum (caudate nucleus and the putamen).
+Some scientists believe this to involve a part of the brain called the dorsal striatum (caudate nucleus and the putamen).